Ditch the Zoom bookshelf: 4 tips from Jonathan Adler on how to create a home office you’ll love

 No more improvising

 When the pandemic hit the U.S. in early 2020, many people scrambled to create makeshift home offices, carving out workspaces in bedrooms and living rooms.
 But as the quarantine has stretched from weeks into months—and now, perhaps even years—we’ve had to continue adapting.
-Adler thinks we should stop seeing these changes as temporary and use them as an opportunity to make our homes more productive places for the long-term.
+Adler believes we should stop seeing these changes as temporary and use them as an opportunity to make our homes more productive places for the long term.
 “We need to shift our mindset from improvising to making more permanent changes,” he says.

 This might mean being willing to take more drastic steps.
 Many of Adler’s clients are moving homes or changing cities.
 If that’s not in the cards for you, imagine your home as an entirely blank slate.
 How might you reimagine the spaces if you could start fresh?